 – Blocked air filters

 A 24 hour boiler engineer will be able to assist you.

 Boiler kettling is what happens when water is heated quickly until it boils, causing steam to rise quickly and air becomes trapped.
 When this happens, the boiler whistles like a kettle with boiling water.

 Kettlings root cause is limescale build-up, and this slows down the flow of water in the system, causing water to boil faster than it should.
 Sometimes, a faulty component or a defect in the system causes the boiler to heat up water excessively.

 Boiler Kettling can be fixed by cleaning out the pipes; however, other more severe cases may require other cleaning methods or part replacement.
 A 24 hour gas safe engineer can carry out a full investigate and eliminate the problem.

 Modern boilers are much more reliable and tend to have fewer issues when compared with older units.
 They are also covered by a warranty period which gives users a greater sense of security and confidence.
 A warranty will see to it that you are compensated by the manufacturer in the event of a fault (their terms and conditions will apply and never tamper with a boiler on your own).

 As with the vast majority of boiler repairs, maintainable checks and repairs should be carried out by a registered professional.
 A call out gas engineer can help.

-Our engineer resides in Bedford, but covers most of Northamptonshire, Bedfordshire, Cambridegshire, Milton Keynes, Peterborough, so call us when you need us.
+Our engineer resides in Bedford, but covers Bedfordshire, Milton Keynes and parts of Northamptonshire, Cambridegshire, Peterborough, so call us when you need us.